 Restoration of Firearms Rights in Michigan After Felony Conviction

+When Can You Legally Possess a Firearm Again After a Felony in Michigan?
 Michigan law provides that if you have been convicted of a felony you may not use, possess transport, sell or carry a firearm for a period of either three or five years.
-After this period has elapsed limited firearms rights under state law will either be returned to you automatically,…
+After this period has elapsed…

 Slow Driving, Glazed Dilated Eyes and Odor Sufficient to Prove Marijuana Impairment